doug-wade/eleventy-garden/notes/queen-anne-fc.md

 ## Governance

 It would be fun to start the club as a community-owned club, governed under [a constitution](https://thedonstrust.org/constitution/), and registered as a non-profit organization, like the Green Bay Packers.
+It would also be fun if this were the development team for OL Reign.